 THE LIPOGEMS PROCEDURE

-The Lipogems Procedure is a cutting-edge, minimally invasive technique that utilizes your own body’s adipose (fat) tissue to promote healing and regenerate damaged tissue.
+The Lipogems Procedure is an FDA-cleared, minimally invasive technique that utilizes your own body’s adipose (fat) tissue to promote healing and regenerate damaged tissue.
 This procedure is highly effective in treating conditions such as joint pain, ligament injuries, tendon tears, and cartilage damage.

 HOW DOES THE LIPOGEMS PROCEDURE WORK?